getzola/zola/docs/content/documentation/content/linking.md

 [Section front-matter page](./documentation/content/section.md#front-matter).

 The default template is very basic and will need CSS tweaks in your project to look decent.
-If you want to change the anchor template, itt can easily be overwritten by creating a `anchor-link.html` file in the `templates` directory.
+If you want to change the anchor template, it can easily be overwritten by creating a `anchor-link.html` file in the `templates` directory.

 ## Internal links